-- Increase funding for transportation to preserve the system, address congestion and safety, and provide multi-modal options for people of all ages, incomes and abilities. - Eliminate off-the-top appropriations from the Highway Users Tax Fund. - Consider alternative revenue and financing mechnisms, such as VMT-based fees, pay-as-you-drive insurance, and under certain circumstances, tolling and congestion pricing of existing roadways.
+- Increase funding for transportation to preserve the system, address congestion and safety, and provide multi-modal options for people of all ages, incomes and abilities. - Eliminate off-the-top appropriations from the Highway Users Tax Fund. - Consider alternative revenue and financing mechanisms, such as VMT-based fees, pay-asyou-drive insurance, and, under certain circumstances, tolling and congestion pricing of existing roadways. - Provide a share of increased revenues back to local governments. - Consider the effects of land-use decisions on the needs for transportation infrastructure.

-- Provide a share of increased revenues back to local governments. - Consider the impacts of land use decisions on the needs for transportation infrastructure. - Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that - any road, highway, or tolled lanes in the Denver metro region or that impact the Denver metro region are reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; - 2. toll receipts remain in the toll highway system within the region that is tolled; and - toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on justified needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
-DRCOG and the TransportationCommission worked under a 2004 memorandum of understanding (MOU) to accomplish this goal beginning.
+- Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that any road, highway or tolled lanes in the Denver metro region or that affect the Denver metro region are reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; - Toll receipts remain in the toll highway system within the region that is tolled. - Toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on justified needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
+DRCOG and the Transportation Commission worked under a 2004 memorandum of understanding (MOU) to accomplish this goal.
 As that MOU has expired, DRCOG may initiate discussions with CDOT to formulate a new funding agreement.
 DRCOG recognizes some potential funding mechanisms under consideration by the state may be appropriate for allocation to the entire statewide system.
-DRCOG believes that other mechanisms, including tolls, VMT fees, and taxes on lodging, to name a few, may be more appropriately returned to the region of generation. - Re-examine state formulas and procedures to ensure an adequate amount of federal and stat funds are made available to urbanized areas to relieve congestion and achieve and maintain air guality standards.
+DRCOG believes that other mechanisms, including tolls, VMT fees, and taxes on lodging, to name a few, may be more appropriately returned to the region of generation. - Re-examine state formulas and procedures to ensure an adequate amount of federal and state funds are made available to urbanized areas to relieve congestion and achieve and maintain air quality standards. - Consider revising the responsibilities for maintenance and supervision of the non-National Highway System portions of the entire current state highway system, subject to the condition that any devolution to local governments be accompanied by the funding necessary to avoid unfunded mandates and pursuant to review by, and consent of, affected local and regional agencies.